SolraBizna/ars-emu/README.md

     - Light gun
     - Keyboard

+## Hardware

+- Modem cartridge?

 ## Emulation

 - Freeze/defrost
 - Fast forward
 - Game Genie-alike cheat support
 - Movie recording, playback, and rendering
+- Cycle-based core and debugger (slightly more accurate, but much slower)
+- Low-fidelity core, usable on the original Raspberry Pi and on the EOMA68 A20 Computer Card
+- "Homebrew Achievements Module"